UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 Before going further in this tutorial, please read through the help for the web interface, specifically the description of [terminology](https://github.com/UC-Davis-molecular-computing/scadnano#terminology).
 We will use the terms described there in the rest of this tutorial.

-It will also be help to have the [API documentation](https://scadnano-python-package.readthedocs.io) open.
+It will also be helpful to have available the [API documentation](https://scadnano-python-package.readthedocs.io).
 In this tutorial, we won't explain the full details of every function and method we use.
-If you wonder how it works, it is all explained in the API documentation.
+If you wonder how it works, consult the API documentation.